Introduction

 Feedback of Performance Information into The Quality Management System (QMS)

 Incorporate performance feedback systematically into the Quality Management System (QMS) to enhance operational efficiency and maintain product quality standards.
+Most obviously, risk information must be transmitted into the HACCP risk assessment.
 This feedback loop allows you to make informed decisions based on real-time data, leading to more effective assurance processes and better safeguarding of product quality and safety.

 Regularly updating the QMS with performance feedback enables you to address issues promptly, preventing them from escalating into larger incidents or non-conformities.
 This proactive approach helps you stay ahead of potential problems and continuously improve your operations.